NCI ID NCI-2020-00768

 Inclusion Criterea

 • Patients must have a diagnosis of relapsed or refractory T-cell acute lymphoblastic leukemia (T-ALL) based on World Health Organization (WHO) classification.
-Patients with relapsed/refractory T-cell lymphoblastic lymphoma are eligible if lymphoblasts are >= 5% in the bone marrow or in the peripheral blood
+Patients with relapsed/refractory T-cell lymphoblastic lymphoma are eligible if lymphoblasts are >= 5% in the bone marrow or in the peripheral blood by morphology or flow cytometry

 • Patients must have evidence of acute leukemia in their peripheral blood or bone marrow.
 Patients must have >= 5% lymphoblasts in the peripheral blood or bone marrow within 14 days prior to registration.
 Patients with only extramedullary disease are not eligible

 • Patients must have no evidence of central nervous system disease within 28 days prior to registration based on cerebrospinal fluid (CSF) studies.
 Patients with clinical signs or symptoms consistent with central nervous system (CNS) involvement must have a lumbar puncture which is negative for CNS involvement; the lumbar puncture must be completed within 28 days prior to registration.
-Note that the patients may receive intrathecal chemotherapy with the initial lumbar puncture.
-The Steinherz/blyer Algorithm will be used to interpret CNS involvement in the presence of circulating blasts in the peripheral blood
+Patients with CNS1 or CNS2 are eligible; however patients with CNS3 are not eligible

-• Patients must not have had chemotherapy or investigational agents within 14 days prior to registration except for steroids, oral 6-mercaptopurine, oral methotrexate, vincristine, intrathecal chemotherapy, or hydroxyurea.
+• Patients must not have had chemotherapy or investigational agents within 14 days prior to registration except for corticosteroids, oral 6-mercaptopurine, oral methotrexate, vincristine, intrathecal chemotherapy, or hydroxyurea.
 For participants who have received radiation therapy, at least 7 days must have elapsed from the end of radiation prior to registration and participants must not currently be experiencing toxicities from radiation therapy

 • Patients must not have undergone allogeneic hematopoietic transplant within 90 days prior to registration

-• Patients must have no evidence of >= grade 2 acute graft versus host disease (GVHD) or moderate or severe limited chronic GVHD and must have no history of extensive GVHD of any severity within 90 days prior to registration.
-Patients posttransplant must be off calcineurin inhibitors for at least 21 days to be eligible.
+• Patients must have no evidence of active >= grade 2 acute graft versus host disease (GVHD) or moderate or severe limited chronic GVHD.
+Patients must have no history of extensive GVHD of any severity within 90 days prior to registration.
+Patients who are post-transplant must be off calcineurin inhibitors for at least 21 days to be eligible.
 Extensive GVHD is defined as 1) generalized skin involvement or 2) localized skin involvement and/or hepatic dysfunction plus liver histology or cirrhosis or involvement of eye or minor salivary organ or oral mucosa or any other target organ

-• Patients must be >= 18 years of age
+• Patients must be >= 12 years of age

 • Patients must not have systemic fungal, bacterial, viral or other infection that is not controlled (defined as exhibiting ongoing signs/symptoms related to the infection and without improvement, despite appropriate antibiotics or other treatment) within 14 days prior to registration